-Construction to Permanent Loan, Construction Bridge Loan or End Loan End Loan Lien Priority First must occur by May 30, 20 023 foi nding the Interest Rate Lock Extension Fee, the Loan closing the quoted interest rate to be valid; interest rate may be date at Minnesota Housing's sole discretion.
-Origination Fee: HUD Risk Share Loan: \$25,800 ble at the earlier of loan commitment or loan closing) Interest Rate Lock A fee of \$3,225 per 90 day extension beyond 11/30/22, with maximum of two 90 day extensions.
-Extension Fee: Guaranty / Guarantor(s): rations guaranty to be provided by: American Indian munity Development Corporation (AICDC) Operating Deficit Escrow Reserve Account: Waive rd Replacement Reserve Account: funde depos lized replacement reserve in the amount of \$296,500 d at initial loan closing.
-Monthly replacement reserve its will be required in the amount of \$1,050.
-The cement reserve will be held by Minnesota Housing.
-Escrows: establ estate tax escrow and property insurance escrow to be lished on the day of closing of the loan (outside of the opment budget) and will be held by Minnesota Housing.
-Collateral/Security: UCC-1 gage and Assignment of Rents and Leases for each loan; L Financing Statement on fixtures, personal property, nts and equipment.
-Rent and Income Requirements: U 9 s C 2 units with rents and incomes at or below 60% MTSP Ip to 7 units unrestricted units with incomes at or below 100% of the greater of tatewide or area median income as determined by HUD commitment to affordability in effect while the loan is putstanding.

-Agenda Item: 7.D Resolution Attachment
+Construction to Permanent Loan, Construction Bridge Loan or End Loan End Loan Lien Priority First

+^{}Subject to change.
+Notwithstanding the Interest Rate Lock Extension Fee, the Loan closing must occur by May 30, 2023 for the quoted interest rate to be valid; interest rate may be subject to adjustment after this date at Minnesota Housing's sole discretion.

+Origination Fee: LMIR HUD Risk Share Loan: \$25,800

+(payable at the earlier of loan commitment or loan closing)

+Interest Rate Lock A fee of \$3,225 per 90 day extension beyond 11/30/22, with a maximum of two 90 day extensions.

+Extension Fee:

+Guaranty / Operations guaranty to be provided by: American Indian

+Community Development Corporation (AICDC)

+Operating Deficit Escrow Reserve

+Account:

+Guarantor(s):

+Waived

+Replacement Reserve Account:

+Capitalized replacement reserve in the amount of \$296,500 funded at initial loan closing.
+Monthly replacement reserve deposits will be required in the amount of \$1,050.
+The replacement reserve will be held by Minnesota Housing.

+Escrows: Real estate tax escrow and property insurance escrow to be established on the day of closing of the loan (outside of the development budget) and will be held by Minnesota Housing.

+Collateral/Security: Mortgage and Assignment of Rents and Leases for each loan;

+UCC-1 Financing Statement on fixtures, personal property,

+accounts and equipment.

+Rent and Income Requirements:

+- 12 units with rents and incomes at or below 60% MTSP - Up to 7 units unrestricted - 9 units with incomes at or below 100% of the greater of statewide or area median income as determined by HUD - Commitment to affordability in effect while the loan is outstanding.